Romanian Large Carnivore Conservation

 Funding: Romanian NSF, European Commission LIFE NATURE Programme

-- Iosif, R., M. I. Pop, L. Rozylowicz , S. Chiriac, R. M. Sandu, L. Berde, S. Szabó, V. D. Popescu (in review) Den structure and landscape-scale selection of denning habitat by brown bears in the Romanian Carpathians.
+- Iosif, R., M. I. Pop, L. Rozylowicz , S. Chiriac, R. M. Sandu, L. Berde, S. Szabó, V. D. Popescu (accepted) Den structure and landscape-scale selection of denning habitat by brown bears in the Romanian Carpathians.
 Ursus

 - Pop, M.I., I. Ruben, I.V.
 Miu, S. Chiriac, L. Rozylowicz, and V.D.
 Popescu (2018) Combining resource selection functions and home range to identify conservation priority habitats for brown bears.
 Animal Conservation 21: 352-362